Vincent-vst/Davinci/README.md

 Davinci is a REST API in python built with FLASK.
 The server is running with gunicorn.
 Python version : `Python 3.10.4`
+The docs can be found on : http://127.0.0.1:3002
+Or on this repo in ./src/templates/index.html
 <!-- Branch : security -->

 ## 🛠  Built with